 Microsoft Windows SMBv3 FileNormalizedNameInformation DoS

-A server side request forgery present in getKeyInfoData function of oracle.security.xmlsec.keys.RetrievalMethod and a deserialization vulnerability present in the ADF Faces framework allows a unauthenticated attacker with network access via HTTP to execute system commands.
+This module exploits a server side request forgery present in getKeyInfoData function of oracle.security.xmlsec.keys.RetrievalMethod.
+Chained with a deserialization vulnerability present in the ADF Faces framework to deploy an agent in the system running Oracle Access Manager.

 Microsoft Windows Networks File System 4.1 Remote DoS